 CANAAN — Mascoma Valley Regional High School lunchroom employee Bonnie Kimball thought she was doing the right thing when she let a student take food even though he didn’t have money to pay.

-Her employer, Cafe Services, disagreed and fired her, accusing her of stealing the $8 lunch tab, according to a letter the company gave her.
+Her employer, Cafe Services, disagreed and fired her, according to a letter the company gave her.

 Kimball said the staff at the small high school where she worked for 4½ years knows the students and their circumstances when they come through the lunch line.

 The boy had several a la carte items on his tray, and Kimball quietly told him to have his mother put some money on his account, she said.
 That was on March 28 while a manager for the Manchester-based Cafe Services was at the high school observing the operations.
 The food vendor’s contract was up for renewal at the time.

 On March 29, the student came in and paid his lunch bill.
 Kimball was called in by two managers later that day and fired over the tab, she said.

 “I was doing what I was told to do,” Kimball said.